Close

 Career coach & educator for international professionals

-I work at the intersection of career development, cross‑cultural capability, and identity, with a focus on how international professionals — and the organisations that work with them — navigate and thrive in new work cultures.
+I work at the intersection of career development, cross-cultural transitions, professional identity, and progression into leadership roles, supporting internationally mobile professionals — and the organisations that work with them — to navigate and succeed in new work cultures.

-My approach brings together research, facilitation expertise, and lived experience as a migrant, informed by practice across higher education, government, and training contexts in Singapore and New Zealand.
-I am currently based in New Zealand and work with clients and partners worldwide.
+My work brings together career coaching, facilitation, and research, informed by experience across higher education, government, and training contexts in Singapore and New Zealand.
+I am based in New Zealand and work with clients and partner organisations internationally.

 My perspective

-Much of my work is shaped by research on knowledge brokering and professional networks, and by years of supporting internationally mobile professionals navigating unfamiliar systems, expectations, and workplace cultures.
+My work is shaped by research on knowledge brokering, professional networks, and international career development, as well as practical experience supporting professionals navigating unfamiliar systems, expectations, and workplace cultures.

 I am particularly interested in how people:

-• make sense of their professional identities across cultures
+• make sense of their professional identity across cultures

-• build meaningful and strategic networks in new contexts
+• build strategic and meaningful networks in new environments

-• develop confidence and agency during periods of transition, disruption, or uncertainty
+• develop confidence and agency during career transitions and periods of uncertainty

-This perspective underpins both my one‑to‑one career coaching and my work with organisations, where I design and deliver learning that is culturally responsive, practical, and grounded in lived realities.
+This perspective informs both my one‑to‑one career coaching and my work with organisations, where I design and deliver learning that is practical, culturally responsive, and grounded in real‑world experience.

 Experience & credentials

-I have over 10 years’ experience in facilitation, coaching, and workshop design, and have worked across government, higher education, and corporate training contexts.
+I have over 10 years’ experience in career coaching, facilitation, and professional development, working across government, higher education, and corporate training contexts.

 Professional affiliations and credentials